vtalos/commit-patterns-replication-package/README.md

 This repository contains the replication package for the research paper **"TGIF: The Evolution of Developer Commit Times"**.
 Follow the steps outlined below to reproduce the results presented in the study.

+The list of GitHub repositories analyzed in the study is provided at [sampling/projects-accepted.txt](sampling/projects-accepted.txt).

 ## Table of Contents

 - [Replication Package for "TGIF: The Evolution of Developer Commits Over Time"](#replication-package-for-tgif-the-evolution-of-developer-commits-over-time)